waynechen251/7-days-to-die-dedicated-server-plus/docs/install.en.md

 ### Using the Inno Setup Installer

-1. Go to the GitHub Releases page and download the latest installer package: **[7DTD-DS-P-Setup](https://github.com/waynechen251/7-days-to-die-dedicated-server-plus/releases)**
+1. Go to the GitHub Releases page and download the latest installer: **[7DTD-DS-P-Setup](https://github.com/waynechen251/7-days-to-die-dedicated-server-plus/releases)**
    ![alt text](images/image.png)

 2. Launch the installer